 You might be intimidated by the numerous pine or spruce tree options, but the list I've provided should help you narrow your search.
 The best tree for you will depend on your landscape, the amount of space that you have, and how tall you plan for your privacy screen to be.

-Tips to Design the Best Evergreen Privacy Screen
+Tips for Designing the Best Evergreen Privacy Screen